The Willmore

 The Willmore, formerly known as The Stillwell, is a historic apartment building in downtown Long Beach, California.
 It has been listed on the National Register of Historic Places since May 20, 1999.

 Design

-The Willmore was designed in the Renaissance Revival style by Fisher, Lake and Traver, the architects of The Hollywood Roosevelt Hotel.
+The Willmore was designed in the Renaissance Revival style by Fisher, Lake and Traver, the architects of the Hollywood Roosevelt Hotel.
 It was originally designed as a U-shaped structure.
 However, only one wing was completed.
-The building is designed in the Renaissance Revival and Beaux-Arts styles.
+The building is designed in the Renaissance Revival and Beaux-Arts styles and constructed with reinforced concrete.
 It has an underground parking garage.

 History

 Built in 1925 by the Trewitt-Shields Company, the structure has an L shape with a ten-story wing and an eleven-story wing.

 The building's current name honors William E. Willmore, developer of a forerunner to Long Beach, Willmore City, and namesake of the Willmore neighborhood.